winneymj/CircuitPython_SH1106/README.rst

 .. code-block:: python3

-  # Basic example of clearing and drawing pixels on a SSD1306 OLED display.
+  # Basic example of clearing and drawing pixels on a SH1106 OLED display.
   # This example and library is meant to work with Adafruit CircuitPython API.
-  # Author: Tony DiCola
+  # Author: Mark Winney forked from Tony DiCola work
   # License: Public Domain

   # Import all board pins.
   from board import SCL, SDA
   import busio

-  # Import the SSD1306 module.
+  # Import the SH1106 module.
-  import adafruit_ssd1306
+  import adafruit_sh1106

   # Create the I2C interface.
   i2c = busio.I2C(SCL, SDA)

-  # Create the SSD1306 OLED class.
+  # Create the SH1106 OLED class.
   # The first two parameters are the pixel width and pixel height.
 Change these
   # to the right size for your display!
-  display = adafruit_ssd1306.SSD1306_I2C(128, 32, i2c)
+  display = adafruit_sh1106.SH1106_I2C(128, 32, i2c)
   # Alternatively you can change the I2C address of the device with an addr parameter:
-  #display = adafruit_ssd1306.SSD1306_I2C(128, 32, i2c, addr=0x31)
+  #display = adafruit_sh1106.SH1106_I2C(128, 32, i2c, addr=0x3c)

   # Clear the display.
 Always call show after changing pixels to make the display
   # update visible!